 mass law – a law of physics that states that the ability of a material to reduce the transmission of sound is proportional to its weight.
 For each doubling of the weight of a wall, there will be 6 dB of sound reduction.

 master bus – the main output from a console, mixer, or DAW, usually a two-channel stereo signal, controlled by the master fader.
-Also called master channel, master track, main channel, or in some DAWs simply master.
+Also called master channel, master track, mix bus, main channel, or in some DAWs simply master.

 mastering engineer – (1) A person skilled in the process of preparing and transferring recorded audio from the final mix to a master, prior to replication.
 The process involves adjusting levels and adding compression, limiting, and equalization when necessary to produce a polished sound.
 The mastering engineer places tracks in the desired order and inserts appropriate spacing between tracks.
 (2) A vinyl mastering engineer.

 master of ceremonies (MC) – a person who acts as a host at an event or program, such as a television show, and usually introduces the guests, speakers, performers, or entertainers.
 Also called an emcee.